kermitt2/entity-fishing/Readme.md

 * interactive disambiguation in text editing mode.
 ![Editor with real time disambiguation](doc/images/screen6.png)

 Supervised machine learning is used for the disambiguation, based on a Random Forest, exploiting various features.
 Training is realized exploiting Wikipedia data.
-Results include in particular Wikidata identifiers and statements
+Results include in particular Wikidata identifiers and, optionally, statements.

 The API also offers the possibility to apply filters based on Wikipedia properties and values, allowing to create specialised entity identification and extraction (e.g. extract species mentions or all medical entities only in a document) relying on the current 27M entities and 154M statements present in Wikipedia.